bradleypeabody/MacNagios/README.md

 ### Does MacNagios support Nagios' 4+ statusjson.cgi

 Unfortunately not.
 When I made this I had two Nagios servers neither of which were running on Nagios 4.
 So I ended up going the statusJson.php route, which is easy to set up on any version of Nagios (at least 2+).
-This should be added as a feature though.
+Support for statusjson.cgi should be added as a feature though.
 Pull requests welcome.

 ### Does MacNagios report on hosts?